 As you’ll find when you start shopping in China, most items aren’t individually priced, leaving you to ask how much everything costs.
 Because haggling is part of business here, shop owners are used to pricing high with the understanding that they’ll discount.
 This mentality kicks into overdrive when they see a foreign face, often quoting 5-10x’s the usual cost.

 Price gouging happens when hiring cars, shopping at the market and especially once you’re in a tourist zone. (read this for more on how to haggle in China)

 How to Avoid Price Gouging

 You need to expect to pay higher than locals in many cases, so don’t sweat a couple dollars.
 What’s hard is when they’re exponentially raising your price.

 The best way to avoid this is to know beforehand how much something should cost.
 Watch a local buy it.
 Better yet, ask a local how much they would pay for it.

 Finally, be prepared to haggle for most anything that doesn’t have a price tag on it, even if that’s uncomfortable for you.

 Conclusion | Avoiding Common Scams in China

 Well that covers the 5 most common scams here in China.
 My hope is that you will never have to experience these scams but it’s good to be prepared anyway.

-Whether it’s the fake money scam, transportation scam, beggar scam, tea house scam or just a simple price gouging scam in China, being alert, asking questions and being willing to stand your ground or say “no” will help you along the way.
+Whether it’s the fake money scam, transportation scam, beggar scam, tea house scam or just a simple price gouging scam in China, be on guard.
+Be alert, ask questions and be willing to stand your ground or say “no”.
+All of these will help you along the way.